MoJoMoon/codepedia-content/content/python/concepts/built-in-functions/compile.md

 ```
 ## Parameters

-* source - a normal string, a byte string, or an AST object
+* source - string or AST object
-* filename - file from which the code was read.
-If it wasn't read from a file, you can give a name yourself
+* filename - the file from which the code is being read
 * mode - Either exec or eval or single.
 * eval - accepts only a single expression.
 * exec - It can take a code block that has Python statements, class and functions, and so on.